redcurry/LearningFSharp/StylishFSharp/notes.md

 Start modeling using Discriminated Unions, but if it becomes too complicated, try option types.

-Don't expose options typen or DUs in APIs that may be consuming in C#.
+Don't expose option types or DUs in APIs that may be consuming in C#.

 ### Miscellaneous